ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Accessibility.rst

 .. _sdk_qtquick_qt_quick_examples_-_accessibility:

 QtQuick Qt Quick Examples - Accessibility
 =========================================

 *Accessibility* demonstrates QML types that are augmented with meta-data for accessibility systems.
 For more information, visit the Accessibility page.

-.. rubric:: Running the Example
-   :name: running-the-example

 To run the example from Qt Creator, open the **Welcome** mode and select the example from **Examples**.
 For more information, visit Building and Running an Example.

-.. rubric:: Implementing Accessible Buttons
-   :name: implementing-accessible-buttons

-The button identifies itself and its functionality to the accessibility
+The button identifies itself and its functionality to the accessibility system:
-system:

 .. code:: qml